Join an award-winning nonprofit that helps create kind, confident, and curious kids through nature-based outdoor adventures.

 - Have a passion for and experience in outdoor program development and delivery and are comfortable working outdoors in all kinds of weather

-- Have experience working with children and teens and want to mentor them to find and be their best selves
+- Have at least three years of experience working with children and teens and want to mentor them to find and be their best selves

-- Have experience managing staff and want to mentor them to find and be their best selves
+- Have at least two years of experience managing staff and want to mentor them to find and be their best selves

 - Are kind, curious, and confident with a “can-do” attitude